cs1302uga/cs1302-urgency-queue/README.md

   that it properly extends `cs1302.p3.BaseLinkedUrgencyQueue` and fully implements the `cs1302.gen.UrgencyQueue` interface with additional requirements listed below.

-  * The `CustomLinkedUrgencyQueue` implementation of `UrgencyQueue` uses a lnked list of `Node` objects to maintain its queue ("line") of items and requires a
+  * The `CustomLinkedUrgencyQueue` implementation of `UrgencyQueue` uses a linked list of `Node` objects to maintain its queue ("line") of items and requires a
     [Comparator Constructor Parameter](https://cs1302uga.github.io/cs1302-urgency-queue/cs1302uga.gen/cs1302/gen/UrgencyQueue.html#order-comparator)
     so that it can compare items.
 Although the generic type parameter, `Type`, does not have any explicit upper-bound requirements, this class is still able to determine the relative level of urgency between two items using the ordering imposed by the comparator supplied to the constructor (i.e., it uses comparator's `compare(Type, Type)` method).

-  * The starter code for `CustomLinkedUrgencyQueue` contains the class declaration and along with the signature for the one-parameter constructor.
+  * The starter code for `CustomLinkedUrgencyQueue` contains the class declaration along with the signature for the one-parameter constructor.
 You are not allowed to change the class declaration or the signature of the constructor.

     Here is the class declaration: